akhil-alchemist/Youtube-mock-UI/README.md

 # Learning basics concepts of HTML ,CSS & javaScript

-this repository consists of two projects
 - Youtube mock ui
-- main objective of this projects is to learning HTML & CSS
+- main objective of this projects is to learn HTML & CSS basics

 ## Skills achived